EDUCATIONAL PROGRAMS

 The Global Guides curriculum resources engage students in discussions on global topics of international importance.
 CCWA offers thoughtfully curated materials, resources, and activities, which can be experienced as a student-led initiative or in a classroom setting.

-For more information on Global Guides experiences and curriculum materials, please contact Veronica Ruhe at vruhe@ccwa.org.
+For more information on Global Guides experiences and curriculum materials, please contact Elizabeth Colvin at ecolvin@ccwa.org.

 It was incredible to collaborate with like-minded educators from diverse backgrounds and different ways of thinking, while focusing on a relevant topics.
 The collaboration of the participants and the process by which the information was delivered was top-notch.